Travel

 General Information

 Students are not required to obtain a travel signature on their immigration document (I-20 or DS-2019) or have a valid F-1 or J-1 visa if they plan to travel within the United States, including Hawaii and Alaska.
-However, OIP recommends that students carry a valid passport, photo ID (SF State ID or Driver’s License), and Form I-20 or Form DS-2019 while traveling within the U.S.
+However, the Division of International Education recommends that students carry a valid passport, photo ID (SFSU ID or Driver’s License), and Form I-20 or Form DS-2019 while traveling within the U.S.

-Only an international student advisor at OIP who is authorized by the U.S. Department of Homeland Security may provide a Travel Signature on a Form I-20 or Form DS-2019.
+Only an international/exchange student advisor at the Division of International Education who is authorized by the U.S. Department of Homeland Security may provide a travel signature on Form I-20 or Form DS-2019.
 Failure to obtain a valid travel signature may result in the student being denied entry when trying to re-enter the United States.

 Students who must travel outside the United States due to a personal, family, and/or medical emergency during university closures should email f1@sfsu.edu (F-1 international students) or exchange@sfsu.edu (exchange students).

-The email should include the student’s name, SF State student ID, departure and return dates from and to the United States, and the best way to contact the student.
-Students do not need a Travel Signature in order to leave the United States (it is only required for re-entry).
-For students who leave the United States due to an emergency without a valid Travel Signature, OIP will take measures to support their re-entry process.
+The email should include the student’s name, SFSU student ID, departure and return dates from and to the United States, and the best way to contact the student.
+Students do not need a travel signature to leave the United States (it is only required for re-entry).
+For students who leave the United States due to an emergency without a valid travel signature, the Division of International Education will take measures to support their re-entry process.

 F-1 International Students

-To request a travel signature, a F-1 student must fill out the I-20 Travel Signature Request.
+To request a travel signature, an F-1 student must fill out the I-20 Travel Signature Request.

 Processing time

-• OIP will review their I-20 request and email them an updated I-20 within five business days.
+• An international student advisor will review their I-20 request and email them an updated I-20 within five business days.

-• OIP no longer issues paper I-20.
-All students will receive an I-20 at their SF State email account.
+• The Division of International Education no longer issues paper I-20.
+All students will receive an I-20 at their SFSU email account.
 The I-20 will be in PDF format with a certified digital signature from a school official.

 • Students must PRINT the I-20, SIGN it in blue ink, and PRESENT the paper I-20 at the U.S. port of entry.